-Key project / initiative 2022/23 - 2024/25 SOI Work Programme 2023/24-2024/25: Deliver road safety behaviour change programmes across road safety themes where high risk and potential risk is identified in communities to support a reduction in the loss of human life or serious injury (DSI) and achieve Vision Zero by 2050.
+Making Auckland's transp port system safe by eliminating harm to people Key project / initiative 2022/23 - 2024/25 SOI Work Programme Road safety behaviour change and promotion of active modes to care for Ranginui and Papatuanuku continued Deliver road safety behaviour change programmes across road safety themes where high risk and potential risk is identified in communities to support a reduction in the loss of human life or serious injury (DSI) and achieve Vision Zero by 2050.
 Engage, co-develop and co-deliver community initiatives to meet the community needs and road safety priorities enhancing reach, enabling growth and programme sustainability.
 Establish and maintain Treaty and Stakeholder Partnerships with schools and communities to drive awareness, education and messages to improve transport safety outcomes supported by the Te Ara Haepapa Team.
 Establish and maintain stakeholder partnerships with Pacific Island communities in Tamaki Makaurau through our Te Ara Haepapa programme to ensure Pasifika community stakeholder partnership outcomes are achieved.
-Front as the human face of AT in the community who highlights community concern to AT and supports AT project leads on their engagement with the community regarding Road Safety issues, initiatives, changes, active modes and related infrastructure and initiatives for the kaitiakitanga of Ranginui and Papatuanuku.
+Front as the human face of AT in the community who highlights community concern to AT and supports AT project leads on their engagement with the community regarding Road Safety issues, initiatives, changes, active modes and related infrastructure and initiatives for the kalitakitanga of Ranginui and Papatuanuku.
 Identify community needs that have not been met and coordinate positive outcome.
 Improve safety outcomes for people riding bikes through increasing cycling skills and safe cycling practices.
 PT safety improvements 2022/23-2024/25: Design and implement safety and amenity improvements across the PT network, including: Continue roll-out of on-road bus industry staff facilities.
 Continue roll-out of customer facing safety improvements at PT facilities, including rail pedestrian crossing automatic gates.
 Continue to deploy Transport Officers on the PT Network

-Making Auckland's transport system safe by eliminating harm to people Key project / initiative 2022/23 - 2024/25 SOI Work Programme Safety Cameras and CCTV 2022/23-2024/25: Continue roll-out of CCTV cameras at intersections and PT stations to improve safety, at off-street carparks to replace end of life cameras, and CCTV Computer Vision to enable network optimisation School safety and promotion of Active modes to care for Ranginui and Papatuanuku.
+Making Auckland's transport system safe by eliminating harm to people Key project / initiative 2022/23 - 2024/25 SOI Work Programme Safety cameras and CCTV Continue roll-out of CCTV cameras at intersections and PT stations to improve safety, at off-street carparks to replace end of life cameras, and CCTV Computer Vision to enable network optimisation School safety and promotion of Active modes to care for Ranginui and Papatuanuku.
 Deliver events, activations and campaigns that raise community awareness of issues, support the lowering of speed around schools and improve safety for walking/cycling to school which involve the parents, teachers, students and wider community.
 Promote active modes of transportation in school by engaging, co-designing, co-delivering programmes that are tailor made to meet the needs of each kura.
 Maritime Safety 2022/23-2024/25: Deliver safety patrols and enforcement of the Navigation Safety Bylaw across the region's navigable waters.
-Ensure that Auckland's Harbour safety management system is consistent with the New Zealand Port &amp; Harbour Marine Safety Code.
+Ensure that Auckland's Harbour safety management system is consistent with the New Zealand Port & Harbour Marine Safety Code.